jadijadi/lpic1book/content/1046_create_and_change_hard_and_symbolic_links.md

 $ find . -type l
 ```

-They are highly used to keep one specific name pointing to a changing binary name.
-For example we always need to be able to run `python3` so we point it to the latest installed python on the system:
+They are highly used to keep one specific name, pointing to a changing binary name.
+For example, we always need to be able to run `python3` so we point it to the latest installed python on the system:

 ```
 $ which python3